Do you know how much your business is worth? Have you had a professional business valuation done this year?

 There are three usual methods of business valuation.

 - Income: This approach determines the value of the company based on its ability to generate economic benefits.
 Cash flow, earnings, and discretionary earnings are used to determine the value.

 - Assets: This method determines the fair market value of assets and liabilities to determine value.
-Asset accumulation and capitalized excess earnings methods are used.

 - Market Value: The value of the company is established by comparing it to recent sales of similar businesses.
 Comparative transactions and market comps are used.